buggyrace/buggy-race-about/docs/running/recovering-texts.md

 changed.
 Unless you've opted to ignore warnings, any such anomalies will prevent any changes being made.

-This mechanism delibeately does _not_ use the underlying `id` values for the records it's recovering: it matches each text to user and task using their _names_.
+This mechanism deliberately does _not_ use the underlying `id` values for the records it's recovering: it matches each text to user and task using their _names_.